ustoopia/Live-stream-server-portable-Windows-Nginx-RTMP-HLS-Dash/README.md

 Important: PHP only seems to work if you have MS Visual Studio Redistributable 2015-2019.
 These are included and can be found in the "extras" folder.

+If you want to use this setup straight away, then make sure you set your OBS or any other live-stream application correctly.
+The stream URL should be: "rtmp://localhost/live" and the live-stream key should be: "stream"

 If you have any questions, please feel free to NOT bother me about it.
 Just use google like any other well respected geek.